Take a Look

 · Bat Islands (for experts)

 A premier destination for scuba divers in all of Costa Rica, Bat Islands is also known as Isla Murcielago.
 Located in the far north of the Guanacaste off the coast of Santa Rosa National Park, this is where you are going to meet the bull sharks.
-Overall the entire site is overflowing with an abundance of marine life, and this makes it a diver’s heaven especially for those who are infatuated by the vary big and large bull sharks.
+Overall the entire site is overflowing with an abundance of marine life, and this makes it a diver’s heaven especially for those who are infatuated by the very big and large bull sharks.
 You can reach this dive site through the Playa Ocotal.

 Tortuga Island